jordanvolz/lolpop/docs/src/configuration.md

 }
 ```

-As seen above, required configuration is a dictionary where each item is a list of required integrations, except for configuration, which is just a list of required configuration values.
+As seen above, required configuration is a dictionary where each item is a list of required integrations, except for `config`, which is just a list of required configuration values.
 For integrations, you should list the generic name of the integration and not the class name.
 I.E. use `metadata_tracker` and **not** `MLFlowMetadataTracker`.
 When building your own integrations, you may wish to specify that whatever you are building not only relies on a certain type of integration, but you only anticipate it working with a specific class.
 In these instances you can further specify your requirements limited to a specific class via `RequiredComponent|AcceptableClass1,AcceptableClass2,...`.
 This instructs lolpop to further consider only classes contained left of the `|` as valid when validating the integration's configuration.

 If you're designing your own integration, it's best practice to include in your require configuration any other integration that is used in that code, as well as any configuration values that are accessed.